Tommy Merlyn

-Thomas Merlyn is a fictional supervillain appearing in comic books published by DC Comics related to Green Arrow.
+Thomas "Tommy" Merlyn is a supervillain appearing in comic books published by DC Comics related to Green Arrow.
 Created by Judd Winick and Freddie E. Williams II, he is the son of Arthur King / Malcolm Merlyn / Dark Archer.

 Colin Donnell portrayed the character in the Arrowverse television series Arrow.

 Publication history

-Tommy Merlyn made his debut in Green Arrow Vol. 5 #0 (September 2012), as part of "The New 52" reboot while coinciding with the then-recently debuted television series Arrow a month later.
+Tommy Merlyn made his debut in Green Arrow (vol. 5) #0 (September 2012), as part of "The New 52" reboot while coinciding with the then-recently debuted television series Arrow a month later.